Disney World Tickets How Much in 2023?

 Changing the First Date of Use

-If after buying your tickets you want to change the first date of use, you can do so as long as you make the change before the first day of use.
+You may want to change the first date of use.
+You can do so as long as you make the change before the first day of use.

 If you wish to amend you ticket after you have started using it, for example to switch a two day ticket to a four day ticket, then you need to contact Guest Relations.